A Rare Cluster Of Conserved Terrace Houses Could Become New Landed Homes In One Of Singapore’s Historic Districts

 March 25, 2026

-The recent public tender for the sale of a cluster of conserved buildings at Chitty Road and Veerasamy Road could result in new strata landed houses or land-stay apartments in Little India.
+The recent public tender for the sale of a cluster of conserved buildings at Chitty Road and Veerasamy Road could result in new strata landed houses or long-stay apartments in Little India.
 It also comes as the government explores more ways that state-owned properties could be repositioned for a variety of residential uses.

 The URA tender comprises 18 Art Deco style terrace houses at Chitty Road and Veerasamy Road.
 Built in 1927, the two rows of two-storey pre-war conserved buildings sit on a 0.34 hectare site in the Little India Historic District.